oguzaslanturk/book-store/README.md

 # book-store
-Book Store is a workshop for Spring Boot, Spring Data JPA and REST APIs.
+Book Store is a repository for workshop applications for various technologies.